jdavies/call-center-app-v3/README.md

 - demo3@datastax.com / demo

 After you are logged in, click on the ```Upload a File``` link at the top of the page and you can record a voice message.
-Your browsermay prompt you to give permission to use the microphone.
+Your browser may prompt you to give permission to use the microphone.

 After you record your voice message clic on the ```Dashboard``` link at the